luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 _One suggestion:_ Mentally-remove the word "science" (and its derivatives) from sentences.
 See if those sentences still sounds as convincing.
 If not, something is being left out and you could investigate.
-More and more, the word "science" is used authoritatively without as little as even a citation to the scientific works.
+More and more, the word "science" is used authoritatively without so much as a citation to the relevant scientific work(s).

 I do admire deGrasse Tyson's efforts to bring the scientific process to the masses.
 And I hope he means well in (mis)stating that "science is true".